-Speculative Landscapes is a collective research project that explores the potential for being otherwise in landscapes.
+Speculative Landscapes is a collective art research project emerging from Custom Food Lab that explores the potential for being otherwise in landscapes.
 It is sited in the unique coastal landslides of The Warren in Folkestone (UK) which we speculatively occupy as a place for collectively imagining a regenerative institution.

 A landslide and site of rare geological interest on the border between the UK and France, the Folkestone Warren presents an opportunity for readings of potential institutions of the future.
 Subject to multiple complex relationships of dependence and invasion, it is one of the most active landslides in Britain.
 It is also one of the most surveyed: monitored and observed for shifts in climate, erosion, geology and is said to have been one of the first geological explorations in Europe.
 The landslide originates 40 meters underground, an earthly reality that is controlled through vast terraforming projects and monitored on the surface.
 Through Speculative Landscapes, the Warren is explored as a hovering network of geological stories, vast underground reserves of disruption, knowledges, journeys, loves and memories, spread across and below like a blanket of tangled plants that inhabit the landscape – goosegrass, knotweed, sea beets, sour fig, brambles and ivy, exploring relationality on scales from the atomic to the interplanetary.